Filaments of crime: Informing policing via thresholded ridge estimation: Data and methods

-This flexibility of the algorithm to trace tree-like structures as well as curvilinear lines is further exploited by \citet{Miao2014} to identify road networks from images, with their objective being the extraction of smooth road centerlines.
-For this, they use an approach based around SCMS, in combination with tensor voting and the geodesic method to improve the computational efficiency of the algorithm, as is required by their application scenario, showing that even complex roadmaps can be extracted using this approach.
-The applicability to patrol routes is, in this case, easy to see, as density ridges can provide templates to which road networks can subsequently be mapped.

-A closely related approach to the SCMS algorithm has also been developed in the context of facial image recognition.
-It is used for marking and tracking so-called landmarks in images of faces, a technique introduced by \citet{Saragih2009}.
-Based on this, \citet{Kaashki2018} use the algorithm for fitting their model to recognize and identify three-dimensional pictures of faces. \citet{Shreve2014} also use this technique for spotting micro and macro facial expressions in videos.
-The tracking of facial landmarks in pictures or videos can, however, not only be used for the identification of persons or expressions, as \citet{Zamzmi2018} show by introducing a way of suppressing facial expressions to improve information retrieval, for example for face recognition algorithms.
-By using the algorithm to automatically detect and track 66 facial landmarks, they are able to show especially good suppression results for strong expressions such as happiness.

-\section{Data and Methods}
+\section{Data and methods}

-This section covers the data used in this work, as well as the mathematical background, extensions and modifications, and software implementation of our approach in preparation for our experiments.
-Sec.~\ref{sec:data} describes our data and the corresponding preprocessing, as well as our choice and use of the data.
-Following this, Sec.~\ref{sec:scms} provides a theoretical overview of the subspace-constrained mean shift algorithm as a core foundation of this paper, whereas Sec.~\ref{sec:haversine_formula} covers appropriate distance measures.
-In Sec.~\ref{sec:modifications}, we describe our modifications and extensions of the core algorithm to make it a suitable tool for our work, and end with introducing an open-source tool for practitioners in Sec.~\ref{sec:dredge}.

-\subsection{Crime Incident Data}
+\subsection{Crime incident data}

-Datasets suitable for our work need to fulfill certain criteria to be of interest to both researcher and practitioner communities: In order to facilitate the reproducibility of our results, the dataset has to be easily accessible, without restrictions, as open-source data that can be used by interested readers to confirm and build on our work.
-The data also have to be very recent for the results to be of interest to practitioners.
-With these constraints in mind, we make use of the Chicago Data Portal\footnote{\url{https://data.cityofchicago.org/}}, an open-access data service of the City of Chicago.
+We use the Chicago Data Portal\footnote{\url{https://data.cityofchicago.org/}}, an open-access data service.
 The portal features a complete dataset of reported crime incidents from 2001 to the present day, covering over 17 years, with the exception of murders where data exist for each victim.
-The crime incident data are provided by the Citizen Law Enforcement Analysis and Reporting (CLEAR) system of the Chicago Police Department and, which is important for our choice of this source, is updated in fast-enough intervals to contain a complete subset for the year 2018.
+The crime incident data are provided by the Citizen Law Enforcement Analysis and Reporting (CLEAR) system of the Chicago Police Department.
+CLEAR's choice offered an ideal data set that allowed for mapping, testing, and near-current crime events.